tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Cfg_Guide.md

 ## III.
 Configuration Examples

-Two typical audio configuration examples are provided below: Simulator Environment and a certain hardware platform.
+Two typical audio configuration examples are provided below: **Simulator Environment** and **a certain hardware platform**.
 Users can refer to these configurations based on actual needs.

 ### 1. Simulator Environment